Skip to Main Content

 Follow-up care

 Recovery and long-term effects of oligodendroglioma in children and teens depend on features of the tumor and treatments received.
-Ongoing follow-up care, laboratory tests, and routine MRI scans are needed to monitor patients for recurrence or progression of disease.
-The care team will set a schedule based on individual patient needs.
+Your child will need ongoing follow-up care, lab tests, and routine MRI scans to monitor for recurrence or progression.
+Survivors of oligodendroglioma also should be monitored for late effects of therapy.

 Pediatric low-grade glioma as a long-term disease